abfazal1/streaming-attention-analysis/README.md

 ## What is the project about?

 Attention is scarce.
-As music consumption has fragmented across Spotify, TikTok, and YouTube, the question of how that attention is allocated — both within and across platforms — has become central to understanding the modern music economy.
+As music consumption has fragmented across Spotify, TikTok, and YouTube, the question of how that attention is allocated has become central to understanding the modern music economy.
 Each platform operates a distinct discovery mechanism, and the artists who capture attention on one platform do not necessarily capture it on another.

 This project asks whether those cross-platform patterns are random or structural: whether the distribution of attention reveals consistent archetypes in how artists exist across the streaming landscape.